-The Department of Emergency Medicine gained full academic status in 1994 when Mount Sinai recruited Sheldon Jacobson, MD, to be its first department chair.
-During his 15 years as chair, Dr. Jacobson provided the vision and laid the infrastructure for a department that has since matured into a leading academic, clinical, and research force.
+The Department of Emergency Medicine gained full academic status in 1994 when Mount Sinai recruited Sheldon Jacobson, MD, to be its first Department Chair.
+During his 15 years as Chair, Dr. Jacobson provided the vision and laid the infrastructure for a department that has since matured into a leading academic, clinical, and national research force.

-- To conduct research aimed at treating vectored toward acute clinical conditions and health services-related problems
+- To conduct research aimed at treating acute clinical conditions and health services-related problems

-The consortium treats more than 400,000 patients each year.
-Elmhurst Hospital Center is one of the busiest level-1 trauma centers in New York.
-The Jersey City Medical Center emergency department is the only trauma center in Hudson County and is responsible for EMS medical control.
+The system treats more than 600,000 patients each year.
+Our affiliate, Elmhurst Hospital Center is one of the busiest Level-1 trauma centers in New York.

-Our four-year emergency medicine residency has 60 residents, 15 in each year, making it the second largest residency training program at Mount Sinai and one of the largest emergency medicine residencies in the country.
-Our residents receive clinical training at Elmhurst Hospital Center, The Mount Sinai Hospital, and Jersey City Medical Center.
+Our four-year Emergency Medicine Residency has 60 residents, 15 in each year, making it the second largest residency training program at Mount Sinai and one of the largest Emergency Medicine Residencies in the country.
+Our residents receive clinical training at Elmhurst Hospital Center, The Mount Sinai Hospital, and Mount Sinai Queens.

-We have new educational initiatives in the areas of ultrasound and high-fidelity simulation.
-Residents are expected to choose an area of focus by their third year and structure their fourth year around establishing expertise in that area.
-That is, they construct the fourth year along the lines of a fellowship.
+We have new educational initiatives in the area of ultrasound and high-fidelity simulation.
+Residents are expected to choose an area of focus by their third year and to structure their fourth year as a fellowship.

-Our faculty have been successful in securing funding from the National Institutes of Health, including a Research Project Grant (R01) with four supplements, an R00, and a K23.
-We also receive grants from Centers for Disease Control and Prevention, New York State, R Baby Foundation, Robert Wood Johnson Foundation, Milton B. Rosenbluth Foundation, and The Brookdale Foundation
+Our faculty has been successful in securing funding from the NIH, including a Research Project Grant (R01) with four supplements, R00 and K23.
+We also receive grants from the Centers for Disease Control and Prevention, The State of New York, R Baby Foundation, The Robert Wood Johnson Foundation, Milton B. Rosenbluth Foundation, and The Brookdale Foundation.

 Ongoing research includes: